astrivant/polyad/docs/graphs/cheeger-orchestration.md

 The selected demand signal (offered rate by default) selects an administrator-calibrated Cheeger target; a sustained completion shortfall can trigger a recommendation or an admitted layout change.
 The target remains a structural range, while the reported rates measure application throughput.
-Meeting that range does not guarantee a completion rate.
+Evaluate completion rate against application measurements.
 Soul searching can also rebalance [traffic percentages](traffic-balancing.md) within the same bounds, including Headroom adjustments before an aggregate shortfall.
 With [`trigger: Demand`](load-profiles.md), approved profiles can change connections,